Honza0010/hangman_dotnet/README.md

 # hangman game

-To use this app, you need specify your db connection in app.config
+To use this app, you need to specify your db connection in app.config